|Meet the Editorial Team|

 Professor Barbara A. Holland, Ph.D. is recognized internationally for her scholarship and expertise on organizational change in higher education with a focus on institutionalization of community engagement.
 As an academic leader, she held senior administrative positions at Portland State University, Northern Kentucky University, University of Western Sydney and University of Sydney.
 In government-related roles, she was Director of the Learn and Serve America National Service-Learning Clearinghouse for seven years and Visiting Director of the U.S. Department of Housing and Urban Development's Office of University Partnerships for two years during the Clinton and Bush administrations.
 As a researcher and consultant, she has advised more than 100 colleges and universities in the USA and other nations regarding community engagement institutionalization and leadership of change, and she has authored many publications of note, including the creation of the Holland Matrix for Institutionalization.

 As a scholar and leader, Barbara was a founding board member and 2011-12 Chair of the International Association for Research on Service-Learning and Community Engagement (IARSLCE), and also was a founding member of the National Review Board for the Scholarship of Education, the National Advisory Panel for the Carnegie Elective Classification for Community Engagement, and the Australian Universities Community Engagement Alliance (now called Engagement Australia) which in 2008 named her one of their first two Honorary Fellows.
 In 2006, she received the IARSLCE Award for Research Achievement.
-She is Executive Editor of Metropolitan Universities journal and serves in editorial roles for five other refereed journals.
+She previously served as Executive Editor of Metropolitan Universities journal and serves in editorial roles for five other refereed journals.
 Barbara had been a lead faculty member for the Engagement Academy for University Leaders, sponsored by four major higher education associations, since it began in 2008.

 Her current research and practice interests include the design of national and international frameworks for professional development of academic leaders, analysis of the strategic importance of community engagement to teaching, learning and research quality, and the development of comprehensive data systems for monitoring and measuring engagement's impacts and outcomes.
 Barbara's Bachelor and Master's degrees are in Journalism from the University of Missouri and her Ph.D. is in higher education policy from University of Maryland.
 She resides in Portland, Oregon.